Alec Garden Fraser: Family and memorials

 “Fraser House", a boys’ residence hall that is now part of the secondary department was named in Fraser's honour.
 In addition, "Fraser Building" at Trinity College, Kandy, Sri Lanka, is named after him.
 His sons Alistair Garden (Sandy) and Andrew (his younger brother) both taught at Achimota for many years.
-Fraser was survived by his grandson, Prof. Ian Fraser, a retired art professor, and other grandchildren.
-Prof. Fraser and other family members now live in the United States.
+He has several grandchildren, including Ian Fraser, a retired art professor.

 He also had a daughter, Alison, after whom he named the Alison House at Trinity College, Kandy.
-She is survived by her daughter with her two sons having predeceased her, along with nine grandchildren.
-All resident in the United Kingdom.